Cloud Native DevSecOps

 The conflict can we solved in 4 ways which are:

-• Accept Current Change - means to keep content of master branch and ignore him branch
+- Accept Current Change - means to keep content of

-• Accept Incoming Change - means to keep content of him branch and ignore master branch
+branch - Accept Incoming Change - means to keep content of

 Hence, the two branches got merged successfully as it has now new tree and two parents now one is master branch and other is him branch.